Show by Label

 Twin-T Notch filter

 I used two (cheap) 1K 10-T pots for the filter, and shunted them with 1K.
 This will still leave them linear enough.
-Even with this shunt, the adjustment is still a little too coarse for my liking.
+Even with this shunt, the adjustment is still a little too coarse to my liking.

 I use R11 and R15 (rather than 10T trim pots) to set the filter notch about in the middle of the 10T filter pots.